alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/data.rst

 ESP-NOW uses fixed-size data packets (up to 250 bytes).
 The *__attribute__((packed))* removes compiler-added padding for precise byte alignment.

-As *packed* attribute tells the compiler not to add any padding between fields in memory.
-This makes the struct:
+As *packed* attribute tells the compiler not to add any padding between fields in memory, this makes the struct:

    - Compact
    - Predictable for serialization over protocols like UART or ESP-NOW